Shen-Lab/GraphCL_Automated/README.md

-We further propose leveraging graph generative models to directly generate augmentations (GraphCL-LP with LP for Learned Priors) rather than relying on the prefabricated ones, as shown in Figure 2 of [Bringing Your Own View: Graph Contrastive Learning without Prefabricated Data Augmentations](https://arxiv.org/abs/2201.01702) (WSDM 2022).
+We further propose leveraging graph generative models to directly generate augmentations (LP for Learned Priors) rather than relying on the prefabricated ones, as shown in Figure 2 of [Bringing Your Own View: Graph Contrastive Learning without Prefabricated Data Augmentations](https://arxiv.org/abs/2201.01702) (WSDM 2022).
 Corresponding folder names end with LP: $Setting_$Dataset_LP.
+Please note that although the study used GraphCL as the base model, leading to GraphCL-LP, the proposed LP framework is more general than that and can use other base models (such as BRGL in Appendix B).

 ![](./LP.png)